exakat/php-dictionary/dictionary.rst

 Pagination
 ----------

-Pagination is the process to break down a list into smaller partitions, to ease navigation.
+Pagination is a technique used in web development to break down and display a large set of data or content into smaller, more manageable chunks called pages.
+This is especially useful when dealing with long lists, tables, or search results, as it enhances user experience and reduces the amount of data loaded at once.
+Pagination is commonly seen in search engine results, product listings, blog archives, and other scenarios where content needs to be organized across multiple pages.

 `Documentation <https://en.wikipedia.org/wiki/Pagination>`__

 See also `PHP Pagination <https://www.javatpoint.com/php-pagination>`_, `What is Pagination in PHP?
 Understanding The Fundamentals <https://www.simplilearn.com/tutorials/php-tutorial/pagination-in-php>`_

+Related packages : `pagerfanta/pagerfanta <https://packagist.org/packages/pagerfanta/pagerfanta>`_, `illuminate/pagination <https://packagist.org/packages/illuminate/pagination>`_, `knplabs/knp-paginator-bundle <https://packagist.org/packages/knplabs/knp-paginator-bundle>`_

 .. _parallel: